PinakaMalupetnaServer-Network/PixelGamesToDiscord/README.md

 # PixelgamesToDiscord
-send messages from your PMMP or Altay server to your Discord!
+send report messages from your PMMP or Altay server to your Discord!

+Report Plugin requirement.